Block colourings of star systems: An upper bound: the case of -star systems

 \section{An upper bound: the case of $e$-star systems}

 In this section, we investigate block-colourings of $e$-star systems for arbitrary $e \geq 3$.
-We show that, for all $n \equiv 0,1$ (mod $2e$), there exists an $e$-star system which admits a block colouring using either $n$ or $n-1$ colours; this gives an upper bound on the minimum possible block-chromatic number for $e$-star systems of order $n$ where $n \equiv 0,1$ (mod $2e$).
+We show that, for all $n \equiv 0,1$ (mod $2e$), there exists an $e$-star system which admits a block colouring using either $n$ or $n-1$ colours; this gives an upper bound on the least possible chromatic index for $e$-star systems of order $n$ where $n \equiv 0,1$ (mod $2e$).
 In the theorems below, we give these constructions, which depend on congruence classes modulo $4e$.
+We do not claim that the systems we construct have chromatic index $n$ or $n-1$, merely that they admit a colouring with that number of colours.

 We begin with the most fundamental case, namely when $n\equiv 0$ (mod $4e$); the other cases all involve extensions or adaptations of the construction given here.

 \begin{thm} For $n\equiv 0$ (mod $4e$), there exists an $(n-1)$-block-colourable $e$-star system of order $n$. \end{thm}